BrawlVision

 Who is R-T

-Over a 14-day window, R-T has appeared in 4,272 battles with a global win rate of 72.8% and a pick rate of 0.7%.
-That pick rate is the fraction of matches in which some top-PRO player chose R-T out of all available brawlers, so it works as a thermometer for how meta they are right now.
+Over the 14-day window, R-T has shown up in 5,524 battles with a global win rate of 71.6% and a pick rate of 0.7%.
+That pick rate is the share of matches where a top-PRO player chose R-T out of every available brawler, so it works as a thermometer for how meta they are right now.

 R-T is a Chromatic brawler, originally tied to the seasonal Brawl Pass and now folded into the general collection.
 These brawlers were designed with very strong kits at release, so many remain meta several seasons later even after nerfs.
 Their presence in PRO tournaments depends heavily on map rotation and the current state of the counters that usually answer them.